Have you been charged with an offence? A guide to appearing in the Magistrates Court

 Other languages:

 We are committed to providing accessible services to Queenslanders from all culturally and linguistically diverse backgrounds.
-If you would like this publication explained in your language, please telephone the Translating and Interpreting Service on 13 14 50 to speak to an interpreter.
-Ask them to connect you to Legal Aid Queensland.
-This is a free service.
+If you would like this publication explained in your language, please phone the Translating and Interpreting Service on 13 14 50 to speak to an interpreter.
+Ask them to connect you to Legal Aid Queensland on 1800 998 980.
+If you are deaf or have a hearing or speech impairment you can contact us using the National Relay Service.
+Visit www.relayservice.gov.au and ask for 1800 998 980 (our legal information line).
+These are free services.

 How can this guide help me?